miklevin/MikeLev.in/_posts/2025-06-27-feynman-safeguard-ascii-docs.md

 mostly ASCII art-based truth, but it surfaces the new reality around which the rest of the documentation must now be adjusted to.
-This compels documentation to get updated to reflect the true current state of the app — applying a sort of ASCII art peer pressure to the documentation around it, haha!
+This compels documentation to get updated to reflect the true current state of the app — applying a sort of ASCII art peer pressure to the documentation around it, ahaha!

 ### Tiered Documentation Deployment: GitHub, Website, App